 Our goal is to provide documentation that meets your needs.
-If you have suggestions for improvements, click Add Comment at the bottom of any page in the HTML versions of the documentation posted at www.netiq.com/documentation.
+If you have suggestions for improvements, click comment on this topic at the bottom of any page in the HTML versions of the documentation posted at www.netiq.com/documentation.
 You can also email Documentation-Feedback@netiq.com.
 We value your input and look forward to hearing from you.